 Palais de Justice, Brussels

-Translated into English as literally the ‘Palace of Justice’; Belgium’s supreme court of law.
-It is situated in the uptown area of Saint Gilles, down the road from Avenue Louise in an area formally known as ‘gallows hill’.
-This location gives it a great panoramic view of the city below.
-Almost like a watch tower or a guardian.
+Translated into English as literally the 'Palace of Justice' it is a seat of Belgium's supreme court of law.
 The design and building of this goliath court house was not without controversy.

 The main controversy of the Palais de Justice was the fact that 3,000 homes in the Marolles-Sablon area had to be demolished to make way for it.
 The people of the area were so furious.
 In return they defiled the building on the day it was open to the public and the word ‘architect’ has become a derogatory term; ‘schieven architek’ (twisted architect).